 Location: Northwest Santa Rosa

 Situated in the heart of Sonoma wine country, Vintners Resort is a luxury boutique hotel that prides itself on its sustainability initiatives.
-Guests can enjoy a free bottle of wine upon arrival and take in the stunning vineyard views from their private balcony or patio.
+Upon arrival, guests can enjoy a free bottle of wine and take in the stunning vineyard views from their private balcony or patio.
 The resort offers a range of amenities, including a bocce ball court, fitness and business facilities, and on-site dining at John Ash & Co, which sources its ingredients locally and uses organic produce.
 Additionally, Vintners Resort offsets a portion of its carbon footprint and uses 100% renewable electricity throughout the property.

 If you’re interested in staying in a historic hotel, keep a few key things in mind.
 First, pay attention to the building’s age and architectural style – you’ll want to choose a hotel with a rich and interesting history and well-preserved over the years.